kitft/funsearch/README.md

    - Comma-separated input data
    - The files are expected to contain a list with at least one element
    - Elements will be passed to the `solve()` method one by one
+   - Programs will be evaluated based on an aggregated score, which is the sum of the scores for each input.
+Each individual best score per input will be logged to wandb.

 Examples of valid INPUTS:
 - 8